matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 documentation build, in order to keep the prerequisites to the documentation effort as low as possible.
-Please run the :file:`doc/pyplots/make.py` script when adding such figures, and commit the script **and** the images to svn.
+Please run the :file:`doc/pyplots/make.py` script when adding such figures, and commit the script **and** the images to git.
 Please also add a line to the README in doc/pyplots for any additional requirements necessary to generate a new figure.
 Once these steps have been taken, these figures can be included in the usual way::